tonyhieu/college-notes/_posts/2023-02-22-econ20b-reading.md

         - Discount rate and federal funds rate is typically pretty similar
     - The federal funds rate influences the entire market due to its effects on banks
     - Open-market purchases raise the federal funds rate while open-market sales decrease it (less money means more banks need loans and vice versa)
-    - A decrease in the target goal for the federal funds rate means the money supply will increase while a decrease in the target goal signals a decrease in money supply
+    - A decrease in the target goal for the federal funds rate means the money supply will increase while an increase in the target goal signals a decrease in money supply